Call us to schedule a time to talk with the attorneys in the office or over the phone.

 · Found Incapable of Operating a Motor Vehicle

 · Drivers License Notice of Cancellation

 Florida Statutes Section 322.34 provides for two types of offenses for Driving While License Suspended or Revoked in Florida:

-Definitions of terms used under Florida Statute Section 322.34 -
+The legal definitions of terms used in Florida DWLS statute in Section 322.34 include:

-If you paid the ticket without requesting and obtaining a withhold of adjudication, then you were convicted.
+If you paid the ticket without requesting and obtaining a withhold of adjudication for the civil infraction, then you were convicted.
 On the other hand, if the person hired an attorney to go to court to obtain a withhold of adjudication or to have the infraction dismissed, then the civil infraction for Driving While License Suspended Without Knowledge does not count toward one of the three offenses that would cause a Habitual Traffic Offender (HTO) suspension.

 Even if you have already been adjudicated for the offense, an experienced attorney may be able to file a Motion for Rehearing within 30 days, a Motion to Withdraw the plea within 60 days, or a Motion to Vacate within 2 years of when you went to court or paid the ticket.

 It is also possible to get criminal offenses for Driving While License Suspended with Knowledge reduced to another type of charge such as "no valid" driver's license.
 We may be able to help you lift the suspension or revocation by filing a motion to vacate a prior conviction.
 We can talk with you about ways you might be able to reinstate your driver's license.

 If you are able to obtain a valid driver’s license, we can often go back to court to resolve the case for a “no valid” driver’s license, or other offense that will not result in a suspension of your driver’s license.